ketanvelip/ketanvelip/README.md

 ## 🎮 Beyond Code

-- **🏍️ Motorcycle Touring**: Weekend warrior on two wheels—give me curvy mountain roads and I'm happy
+- **🏍️ Motorcycle Touring**: Weekend warrior on two wheels - give me curvy mountain roads and I'm happy
 - **⚽ Football**: Regular player and avid follower of major leagues
-- **🎮 Gaming**: From strategy to action—always exploring how AI can enhance gameplay
+- **🎮 Gaming**: From strategy to action - always exploring how AI can enhance gameplay
 - **🔬 Always Learning**: Deep diving into latest AI advancements, especially in gaming applications

 ---